Created by Hartley Howard

 Other pseudonyms include Harry Carmichael

-–Bowman ensures nobody’s expectationsare too high (The Sealed Envelope)
+–Bowman ensures nobody’s expectationsare too high inThe Sealed Envelope.

 His creator, British author Hartley Howard, once boasted that New York-based shamus GLENN BOWMAN was “the toughest wise-cracking private eye in the business.”

-I’m not so sure about that he was all that tough, but in his time the books featuring Bowman were definitely one of the more popular tough guy American private series around — except, perhaps, in the United States.
-Perhaps that’s because — rightly or wrongly — Howard wasn’t American, and Americans didn’t have to import their generic tough guy fiction from anyone.
+I’m not so sure about that.
+In his time Bowman was one of the more popular tough guy American privates around—except in the United States.
+Perhaps that’s because — rightly or wrongly — Howard wasn’t American, and Americans didn’t have to import their generic tough guys from anyone.

 Bowman’s got the coat, he’s got the gun (a .38 smith & Wesson, of course), the obligatory rundown office and the obligatory tiny, faceless apartment.
 He’s even got, at least in the earlier books, an approximation of the tough guy art found on American paperbacks, despite the fact that most of these were British hardcovers.

-He must be pretty good-looking, as well, because we’re told (in The Sealed Envelope ) that “Dames… go for him in a big way and vice versa.”
-But he remains single throughout his thirty eight adventures, living alone in his downtown “flatlet,” drinking bourbon or beer (but only after the sun goes down) and living, apparently, on a steady diet of steak (medium rare) and French fries.
+He must be pretty good-looking, as well, because we’re assured (in The Sealed Envelope ) that “Dames… go for him in a big way and vice versa.”
+He remains single throughout his thirty eight adventures, however, living alone in his downtown “flatlet,” drinking bourbon or beer (but only after the sun goes down) and living, apparently, on a steady diet of steak (medium rare) and French fries.

 What he doesn’t have going for him is anything particularly interesting or original.
-The Bowman novels are pretty typical private eye fare, drawing their influence equally from Mickey Spillane and, particularly in the latter books, Ross Macdonald, but not drawing it very well.
+The Bowman novels are pretty typical private eye fare, drawing their influence from somewhere between Mickey Spillane and Ross Macdonald, but not drawing it very well.